launchflow/launchflow-examples/gcp-examples/README.md

 </div>

-This repository hold different samples for using LaunchFlow with different resources, cloud providers, and frameworks.
+This repository hold different examples for using LaunchFlow with Google Cloud Platform (GCP).
 You can find additional guides and walkthroughs on the [LaunchFlow documentation](https://docs.launchflow.com/).